-Secretary, Mr. Upendra C. Shukla, on compliance with Corporate Governance requirements by the Company is
+Upendra C. Shukla, on compliance with Corporate Governance requirements by the Company is

-attached to the Report on Corporate
+attached to the Report on Corporate Governance.

 MANAGEMENT DISCUSSION & ANALYSIS REPORT:

-and forms part of this Report.
+II and it forms part of this Report.

-Pursuant to the provisions of the Companies Act, 1956 and relevant Article
+Pursuant to the provisions of the Companies Act, 1956 and relevant Article of the

-offer themselves for re-appointment.
+General Meeting and being eligible they offer themselves for re-appointment.
 As per Item

 The Members are requested to approve their reappointments.

-DIRECTORS` RESPONSIBILITY STATEMENT:
+DIRECTORS RESPONSIBILITY STATEMENT:

 Pursuant to Section 217(2AA) of the Companies Act 1956, your Directors, based on the

-representations received from operating management and after
+representations received from operating management and after due enquiry, confirm that:

 estimates have been made so as to give a true and fair view of the state of affairs of the

-of the profit of the Company for the year
+Company as at 31st March, 2013 and of the profit of the Company for the year

 accounting records in accordance with the provisions of the Companies Act, 1956 for

 safeguarding the assets of the Company and for detecting and preventing the fraud and

 other irregularities; and

-(iv) The annual accounts have been prepared on a going concern basis.
+(iv) the annual accounts have been prepared on a going concern basis.